Sofii-alt/UGW-Herwanta-dynamics/README.md

 - Mapping & Control: placeholders ready for logs and scripts

 # Progress updates:
-- Getting Raspery Pi 4, Pixhawk 6C and some motores
+- ((Getting Raspery Pi 4, Pixhawk 6C and some motores))
 - Utilaized a Roborock vacumes LIDAR
+- Desided to not use Pixhawk.
+Swiched to using two raspberry Pi 5:s (8GB).
+One to controll and software, one to paintbolla system